Delightful Adventures

 • Place baking sheet in the refrigerator to chill for 20 minutes.

-• After dough has chilled, brush the top with 1 tbsp of coconut milk and sprinkle with the turbinado sugar (if using).
+• After dough has chilled, brush the top with 1 tablespoon of coconut milk and sprinkle with the turbinado sugar (if using).

 • Using a knife, or a pizza cutter, cut the disc into 8 equal wedges and arrange them at least 2 inches apart on the baking sheet (see picture above).